quantum-tinkerer/MeanFi/DESIGN.md

 density trace are separate quantities and never add root acceptance tests.

 At fixed mu there is no root search.
-Adaptive FermiSimplex prepares the charge mesh at the supplied mu using the density target before p-density integration so cut simplices are resolved; no independent charge error is reported in the result.
+Adaptive FermiSimplex prepares the charge mesh at the supplied mu using the separate charge target before p-density integration so cut simplices are resolved; its charge error is reported.
 Empty requests skip this work.
 Filling comes from available density information or remains `None`.
 When selected density omits the local trace, the native occupied weights provide that trace on the same charge mesh without new diagonalizations.